Rimaro03/project-recommender-system/README.md

 ## Data preprocessing
 ### Instructions
-1. Download both 1K and 360K datasets
+1. Download both 1K and 360K datasets from [this website](http://ocelma.net/MusicRecommendationDataset/index.html)
 2. Create the `datasets/` folder in the project root
 3. Unzip the file datasets in the `datasets/` folder
 4. Run the `data_preprocessing.ipynb` notebook